Hanmen-lab/HS2-AI-ASE-Shaders/README.md

 - #EmissionColor2 (Color2 is Emissive)
 - #EmissionColor3 (Color3 is Emissive)

 If checked overrides _EmissionColor with _Color, _Color2, _Color3.
 This making possible to control the emission color in char maker.
+However, you still SHOULD set the MetalliGlossMap G channel mask for emission.

+###### Packing textures

+MainTex: Basically diffuse map, if you want it to be colorable than make it grayscale.

+ColorMask: This is basically the same as vanilla.
+Color is black, Color2 is Red, Color3 is Green.
+It has additional Blue option, that cannot be changed in char maker, actually I reccomend to reserve it as a color protector, for example you can mark some colored parts on the diffuse map to make it maintain original diffuse colors like seams, prints, etc